THE TOP 15 REASONS WHY GOOD PEOPLE DO BAD THINGS – PSYCHOLOGY

 - Show that you do not respect someone

-But let’s dig a bit deeper on the key 14 reasons why good people do bad things:
+Let’s dig a bit deeper into the key 15 reasons why good people do bad things:

 Cognitive dissonance is the discomfort you may feel when: